Does Ohio State Play Today? College Football Schedule for Buckeyes’ Next Game

 Does Ohio State Play Today?

-No, the Ohio State Buckeyes do not play today in Week 4 of the college football season.
-Ohio State gets its bye a week after dominating the Ohio Bobcats to improve to 3-0 this season.
+Yes, the Ohio State Buckeyes do play today in Week 5 of the college football season.
+Ohio State gets back to it after having its first bye of the season last week.
+At 3-0, the Buckeyes chase down their dreams of repeating as National Champions.

-Ohio State sports the shortest odds to win the Big Ten at +200, and the Buckeyes also have the shortest odds to win this season’s National Championship at +550.
+Ohio State also sports the shortest odds to win the Big Ten at +220, and the Buckeyes also have the lowest odds to win this season’s National Championship at +600.

 What does the rest of the Buckeyes’ schedule look like this season?
-Find out below.
+Dive in below.

 Go Long with SportsGrid’s Free Weekly College Football Game Picks and College Football Player Prop Bets!